xenondevs/Docs/docs/nova/addon/items/item-behaviors.md

 ## Item Data

-If you need to store or retrieve data from an `ItemStack`, call `ItemStack.novaCompound` to retrieve the CBF Compound.
+If you need to store or retrieve data from an `ItemStack`, you can use `ItemStack.storeData` and `ItemStack.retrieveData`.
-There, you can store any data you want.
+Additionally, you can also retrieve the underlying `NamespacedCompound` by calling `ItemStack.novaCompound`.

+You can also run the command `/nova debug itemData` to take a look at the data of the item stack in your hand.

 !!! tip

+    Data is serialized using CBF.
 Make sure to check out the CBF documentation for more information.
     [:material-file-document-outline: CBF Documentation](../../../../../cbf/){ .md-button }